Frequently Asked Questions - FAQ

 IBAN: CH18 0900 0000 6168 5473 5

-TWINT Apple Pay, Google Pay, EPS, Sofort, Cartes Bancaires do not support recurring payments and therefore cannot be used for direct subscription purchases.
-Proceed as follows:
+TWINT, Apple Pay, Google Pay, EPS, Sofort, Cartes Bancaires do not support recurring payments and therefore cannot be used for direct subscription purchases.
+Please proceed as follows:

 1. Buy a voucher for the subscription of your choice.